railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 ==================================

 There are several methods for entering a new meeting with a partner.
 The first method is to enter the meeting directly in the company calendar.
-To do that, use the menu :menuselection:`CRM & SRM --> Calendar --> All Meetings`.
+To do that, use the menu :menuselection:`Sales --> Meetings --> Meetings`.

 You can use the monthly, weekly or daily views to plan a meeting.
 To move between one mode and another use the buttons above and to the right of the calendar.